Akesh-M/Akesh-M/README.md

 - 👋 Hi, I’m @Akesh-M
-- 👀 I’m interested in Machine learning and Robotics
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently doing my 4th year of Btech in EEE at NIT Trichy,India
+- 🌱 I’m currently working as a Data scientist at Ola
 - 📫 Reach me at akeshm2509@gmail.com

 <!---